potherca/WeCamp/2015/day-two/README.md

 detail too much (or too soon).

-With this in mind, after having talked our way through the minefield otherwise known as "aplication architecture" we came up with what (and partly how) we needed to build.
+With this in mind, after having talked our way through the minefield otherwise known as "application architecture" we came up with what (and partly how) we needed to build.

 ![Third photo of the whiteboard](./whiteboard-03.jpg "Third photo of the whiteboard")